 How long do I have to bring a case?
 (FAQ)

-You must file your case within the statute of limitations, a fixed period of time dictated by the law.
+You must file your claim within the statute of limitations, a fixed period of time dictated by the law.
 In many injury cases in Maryland, you are required to bring your case within three years from the date of the accident.
 For an explanation of these time limits, always consult with a lawyer experienced in these matters.
 Some limitations periods are shorter than 3 years.
 Statutes of limitations may be extended in certain situations in Maryland personal injury cases, such as when an injured person is under the age of 18.
-Other statutes of limitations are very short, such as a claim against a municipality that must normally be made within 180 days of the date of the injury.
+Other statutes of limitations are very short, such as a claim against a municipality that must typically be made within 180 days of the date of the injury.

 How is a decision made regarding whether to accept a settlement or go to trial?
 (FAQ)

 You will meet with our team to discuss together what would be best for you and your family.
 Our attorneys' job is not to make the decision for you, but to evaluate the offer we have been able to obtain and provide the information to you, based on our attorneys' years of experience handling personal injury cases in Maryland, to help you make the best decision for you.

 How does the insurance company decide how much to make its initial offer?
 (FAQ)

 Typically, most insurance companies our attorneys deal with in Maryland accident cases use computer software to determine the value of auto and truck accident cases.
 The most prolific is one employed by a number of companies called Colossus, designed by Computer Sciences Corp., a California based company that values accident cases for insurance companies.
 Colossus is reportedly used by more than 50 percent of the nation's claims insurance adjusters.
 Many other insurance companies use a similar program.
 (Medical malpractice cases are an entirely different animal; almost every malpractice case begins in litigation.)